MohnishKJ/IntelliPDF/README.md

 1️⃣ Extract text from uploaded PDFs. <br>
 2️⃣ Split text into chunks and generate embeddings. <br>
 3️⃣ Use FAISS for similarity search and retrieve relevant context.<br>
-4️⃣ Generate answers using Gemini 1.5 Pro.
+4️⃣ Generate answers using Gemini 1.5 Pro. <br>